mallett002/learn-ml/ml-notes.md

     - Feature scaling:
         - aim for -1 <= xj <= 1
             - ex: -100 <= x3 <= 100 (should scale)
+    - Feature engineering:
+        - choose best features for model
+        - ex: lot: len & width; We care mostly about lot area len x width (so make that)
     - choose good learning rate
         - start at .001 and increment by x3
     - handle categorical vars